platformsh/platformsh-docs/docs/src/guides/wordpress/redis.md

 title: "Using Redis with WordPress"
 weight: 1
 sidebarTitle: "Redis"
+description: |
+    Configure Redis for your WordPress site.
 ---

 There are a number of Redis libraries for WordPress, only some of which are compatible with Platform.sh.
 We have tested and recommend [devgeniem/wp-redis-object-cache-dropin](https://packagist.org/packages/devgeniem/wp-redis-object-cache-dropin), which requires extremely little configuration.